Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Existing Canopy fishnet-1.png)<!-- -->

 ### Tree Canopy Change
 Surprisingly, tree canopy loss and gain exhibit similar spatial patterns.
 Percent loss is the tree canopy lost from 2008 to 2018 divided by the total tree canopy area in 2008.
 Percent gain is the tree canopy lost from 2008 to 2018 divided by the total tree canopy area in 2018.
-Both percent gain and loss are highest in a few neighborhoods in South Philadelphia and in the Northeast.
+Both percent gain and loss are highest in a few neighborhoods in South Philadelphia and in the northeast.
 While this seems counter-intuitive, this is because these neighborhoods have the least tree canopy.
 Therefore each individual tree gained or lost has a greater overall impact.

 ```r
 v <- ggmap(base_map) +